-Enter the power in watts and time in seconds into the calculator to determine the Watt Seconds to Heat.
-This calculator can also evaluate any of the variables given the others are known.
+Enter the power and time into the calculator to determine the energy delivered in watt-seconds (W·s), which is equal to joules (J).
+This calculator can also evaluate any of the variables when the other two are known.

 Watt Seconds To Heat Formula